UMWEDU/wp-sync-test/_pages/this-is-an-awesome-page-for-you.md

 <ol>
 	<li>Need to figure out how to properly manage custom post meta.
 While they plugin should automatically include "visible" (not prefixed by an underscore) meta data; it ignores all "hidden" meta data except for a few specific things.</li>
 	<li>Need to look into the new features that allow you to choose specific branches of a repo so you can manage content on development/production sites separately and, theoretically, merge the branches when you're ready to push from development to production.</li>
+	<li>Need to look more into the other options that are <a href="https://github.com/mAAdhaTTah/wordpress-github-sync/wiki/Customizing-WordPress-GitHub-Sync-with-Filters">available through filters in the plugin</a></li>
 </ol>